ufs-community/UFS_UTILS/docs/source/chgres_cube.rst

 Note, that neither of these two options will get rid of the underlying baked in heating/cooling in the surface temperature fields.
 For most cases this may not be an issue, but where it is then the user will either have to initialize the model with NEMSIO data or replace the surface temperature in the GRIB2 fields with independently obtained foundation temperature.

 ************************************************
-CHGRES_CUBE namelist options
+chgres_cube namelist options
 ************************************************

-Namelist variables with “input” in their name refer to data input to CHGRES_CUBE.
-Namelist variables with “target” in their name refer to the FV3 horizontal and vertical grid (i.e., the target grid CHGRES_CUBE is mapping to).
+Namelist variables with “input” in their name refer to data input to chgres_cube.
+Namelist variables with “target” in their name refer to the FV3 horizontal and vertical grid (i.e., the target grid chgres_cube is mapping to).

-When using GRIB2 data as input to CHGRES_CUBE, set namelist as follows:
+When using GRIB2 data as input to chgres_cube, set namelist as follows:

       * fix_dir_target_grid - Path to the tiled FV3 surface climatological files (such as albedo).
       * mosaic_file_target_grid - Path and name of the FV3 mosaic file.